Lionel Van Praag

 Lionel Maurice Van Praag, GM (17 December 1908 – 15 May 1987) was an Australian motorcycle speedway champion, who won the inaugural Speedway World Championship in London on 10 September 1936.
 Van Praag's victory saw him established as Australia's first ever motorsport World Champion.

 1931 UK Southern League Champion

-In his first full season in British speedway, Lionel was a member of the Wembley Lions team that won the last ever Southern League and the National Trophy in 1931.
+In his first full season in British speedway, Van Praag was a member of the Wembley Lions team that won the last ever Southern League and the National Trophy in 1931.